startailcoon/php-gridcoin/README.md

 phpGridcoin is a RPC connector in PHP for the Gridcoin Research wallet.
 It connects to a local or remote wallet to fetch chain information.

+**PLEASE BE AWARE**  that the current library is not working without the changes submitted to PR #209 on JSONMapper in https://github.com/cweiske/jsonmapper/pull/209

 ---
 ## Static Library